diggydude/bolthole-bbs/README.md

 ANSI art embedding works by converting the ANSI file to HTML and displaying it in an iframe.
 To embed ANSI art in your profile or blog post:

 * Upload the ANSI art file.
-The uploader is located under your profile in the left sidebar accordion.
+The uploader is located in the profile control panel in the left sidebar.

 * Copy its MD5 file hash from the file details page.